rickbenavidez/ruby_llm/docs/guides/chat.md

 ## Chat Event Handlers

-You can register blocks to be called when certain events occur during the chat lifecycle, useful for UI updates or logging.
+You can register blocks to be called when certain events occur during the chat lifecycle.
+This is particularly useful for UI updates, logging, analytics, or building real-time chat interfaces.

+### Available Event Handlers

+RubyLLM provides three event handlers that cover the complete chat lifecycle:

 ```ruby
 chat = RubyLLM.chat